hydoai/velovision/computer_vision/insight/README.md

 ```

+## Kalman Filter Object Trajectory Prediction

 Then, the (x,y) coordinate values for each object are fed into a Kalman Filter, which returns (x,y,dx/dt,dy/dt) for the next time step.

+## Overtaking-relevant feature calculation

 This value is is used to calculate two overtaking-relevant features:

 + **time_to_encounter** = x / (dx/dt)
 + **passing_separation (y-intercept)** = (dy/dt) * time_to_encounter

+This is the final interface.
+Modify these two values to change program behavior.